[hide][top]The Last Giant (Forest of Fallen Giants)

 If you're medium-to-long range from the boss, he'll jump up in the air and do a plunging attack, driving his sword into the floor.
 DO NOT

 try to follow up after this attack.
-While it looks like there's some recovery time of about 3 seconds, that only leads up to an AoE attack that does massive damage and/or drains massive stamina.
+While it looks like there's some recovery time of about 3 seconds, that only leads up to an Area of Effect attack that does massive damage and/or drains massive stamina.
 So, when he does his plunge attack, back away.
 If you're low on health, this move is perfect for chugging some Estus.

-You can summon Lucatiel for this fight, if you so desire; her summon sign is right outside the boss fog door.
+If you want to summon Lucatiel for this fight; her summon sign is right outside the boss fog door.

 [hide][top]Old Iron King (Iron Keep)